'One of Cornwall's most gifted sportsmen' Nick Barrington dies aged 77

-Nick Barrington, who died shortly before Christmas aged 77, was one of Cornwall's most gifted sportsmen who gave 30 years service to Falmouth Cricket Club and inspired his younger brother Jonah to become a world beater at squash.
+Nick Barrington, who died shortly before Christmas aged 77, was one of Cornwall's most gifted sportsmen who gave 30 years service to Falmouth Cricket Club and inspired his younger brother Jonah to become a world beater at squash, writes Robert Jobson.

 A respected solicitor, he rose to become provincial grand master of Cornwall's Freemasons as a member of the St Gluvias Lodge and was a driving force in raising large sums of money for charities and deserving causes.